Components

 Auth

 Request authentication is configured per account.
-All endpoints except /pubkey require authentication.
+All client-facing endpoints except /pubkey require authentication.

 Every authenticated request includes three headers: